Electric vehicles and congestion charges

 What is a congestion charge?

 A congestion charge is a fee paid by drivers to help reduce traffic in certain areas of a city, usually in and around the city centre.
-The UK has one congestion charge, in London, but there are similar fees in cities across the county.

 Technically, London is the only city in the UK with a congestion charge – officially known as the London Congestion Charge.
-And the capital also has two other, separate fees – one for its Low Emission Zone (LEZ) and another for its Ultra Low Emission Zone (ULEZ).
-In some other cities, there are charges for driving in Clean Air Zones, which are similar to London’s LEZ and ULEZ.
+The capital also has two other, separate fees: one for its Low Emission Zone (LEZ) and another for its Ultra Low Emission Zone (ULEZ).
+These are not congestion charges but are aimed at reducing vehicle emissions.

 How do I know if I need to pay a congestion charge?